laylawu2/castleShopper/README.md

 # Castle Shopper

-Castle Shopper is an e-commerce site that enable users to rate, select and purchase their dream castles.
-Authenticated users will also be able to create, update and delete castle from their inventory.
+Castle Shopper is an e-commerce site that enables users to rate, select and bid for their dream castles.
+Authenticated users will also be able to create, update and delete castle from their inventories.

 ## Technology